abrandenberger/ckp-simulations/README.md

-# ckp-simulations
+# Simulations of CKP processes
-Simulations for CKP processes
+Code used to produce figures in [Errors are Robustly Tamed in Cumulative Knowledge Processes](https://arxiv.org/abs/2309.05638)